 Indiana has eight (8) fixed fully operating inspection facilities.
 All but one (1) of these facilities have inspection barns with walk under pits for conducting truck inspections.
 Three (3) of these fixed facilities are also equipped with performance based brake testers (PBBT's).
-The performance based brake tester at the Terre Haute inspection facility is currently broken and is needed to be repaired/replaced.
 These fixed inspection fatalities are also equipped with weigh-in-motion and platform scales.
 Below is a map of where in the State our inspection fatalities are located.
-Also, I94 has two (2) inspection fatalities, one (1) eastbound and one (1) westbound, to accommodate CMV traffic coming and going from Chicago, IL.
+Also, Interstate 94 has two (2) inspection fatalities, one (1) eastbound and one (1) westbound, to accommodate CMV traffic coming and going from Chicago, IL.